How Long Should A Blog Post Be? – A Thorough Analysis

 Lastly, there’s also the idea that the site owners that are publishing the longer content pieces that are ranking well just care more about providing excellent, in-depth content.
 While this scenario is likely true for a lot of site-owners, it’s impossible to narrow it down to one specific thing using an average across millions of blogs.

 So how long should a blog be?
 According to these graphs – and many SEO’s have concluded their numbers based on these graphs – the right word count for how long a blog should be is an average of 2,225 words.

 Ideal Word Count

-How Are They Misleading?
+How Are These SEO Blog Length Charts Misleading?

 The main reason these are misleading is due to the deliberate setting of the scale of the Y-Axis.
 The Y-Axis scale is a very small subset of the total 2,450 words, basically only showing us a sliver of it with a span of 300-400 words.
-This small scale makes the word count jumps look huge between ranking position 1 and 10.
+This small scale makes the word count jumps look huge between ranking positions 1 and 10.

 Based on the charts, many make the false assumption that if you don’t write blog posts that are at least 2,225 words, you won’t rank high at all.